AdobeDocs/advertising.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

    >[!NOTE]
    >
    >The economic value can be heavily weighted based on how well a placement is spending.
-If a placement is behind its spend goal, then it will be allowed to buy lower-quality auctions.
-If a placement is easily meeting its spend goal, then it will focus on higher quality auctions.
+If a placement is behind its spend goal, then it's allowed to buy lower-quality auctions.
+If a placement is easily meeting its spend goal, then the focus shifts to higher quality auctions.

 ## Package Optimization